 In one study, researchers found that after listening to happy music people who were shown a neutral face would interpret it as happy (the reverse was true too - sad music resulted in people interpreting a neutral face as sad).
 You may wonder why people would want to listen to sad music if it makes us feel sad or see the world as a sad place.
 But it is clear from the hundreds of sad songs out there that people don't always listen to happy music.
 This study determined that when we listen to music we can actually perceive the emotions in a song, but then derive pleasure from appreciating the music itself.
 In this way, we can actually enjoy sad songs.
 Not to mention that I believe sad songs make us feel less alone.
 I have no research to back that up but, come on, it just makes sense.
 Cue one of my new favorite sad songs:

-When it comes to music, my skills end at pressing play on my ipod.
+When it comes to music, my skills end at pressing play on my iPod.
 But for those who are more musically inclined, the value of music is not just in listening to music, but also in creating music.
-This small study done in 2012 demonstrated that songwriting as part of grief therapy improved grief processing scores in 12-18 year olds.
+This small study done in 2012 demonstrated that songwriting as part of grief therapy improved grief processing scores in 12-18-year-olds.
 Playing music has its own benefits for the brain, including significant impact on the developing brain.
-If your child is fighting to quit piano lessons, listen to the below for inspiration to force them to stick with it.

 So get going on some playlists - one to boost your mood, one to reduce stress, one to pump you up when you work out, and one for the days that you just want to listen to sad music and enjoy it.